Nail Films, Sweden/Germany 2012

 Max Andersson and Lars Sjunnesson both contributed to every single drawing and line of dialogue to such an extent that today they no longer know who did what.
 This has led to the emergence of an independent artistic entity; one that is neither of the two, but something else, unknown yet strangely familiar and perhaps a little bit scary.

-BOSNIAN FLAT DOG, which includes an illustrated glossary, photos and detailed maps, is currently available in Swedish, German, English, Italian, French, Czech and Slovenian editions.
+BOSNIAN FLAT DOG, which includes an illustrated glossary, photos and detailed maps, is currently available in Swedish, German, English, Italian, French, Czech, Slovenian and Polish editions.

 ABOUT TITO ON ICE: